Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Cost analysis and biological implementation

 \subsection{Cost and interpretation for biologically-plausible implementation of ModProp in Eq.~\ref{eq_ModProp}}

 ~ Recall for ModProp, the eligibility trace is combined with total modulatory signals detected:

 We see that the eligibility trace (ET) is brought outside of the double summation of local modulatory (LM) signals.
-Here is the biological interpretation of that: top-down (TD) learning signals are first secreted and selectively activate weighted filter taps, which then filters the eligibility trace through a biochemical process.
+A biological interpretation is that secretion of top-down (TD) learning signals can selectively activate a biochemical process at the post-synaptic neuron, which can then act as a temporal filter on the eligibility trace.
 The number of filter taps for the underlying biochemical process, $S$, determines the number of steps for credit information propagation.

 Here is the computational cost breakdown for Remark~\ref{rmk:cost}: \begin{itemize} \item $a_{j,t}=\text{TD}_j\,\times\,(\text{activity }j)$ for all $j=1,..,N$ has $O(N)$ operations. \item $\sum_{j\in \alpha} a_{j,t}$ for $j=1,...,N_{\alpha}$ has $O(N_{\alpha})$ operations (assuming $a_{j,t}$ already available, from the last step), where $N_\alpha$ is the number of cells in type $\alpha$. \item $LM_{\beta,s} := \sum_{\alpha \in C} W^s_{\alpha \beta} (\sum_{j\in \alpha} a_{j,t})$ for all $\alpha, \beta=1,...C$ and $s=1,...,S$ has $O(SC^2)$ operations.
 Note, this step is the modulatory communication step, where type-specific-approximation of weights can reduce the cost. \item $\sum_{s=1}^S \text{ET}_{pq, t-s} \times \text{LM}_{\beta, s}$ for all $p,q=1,...,N$ has $N^2$ element-wise multiplications per $s=1,...,S$, leading to a total of $O(SN^2)$.
 Since $\beta$ can be determined from $p$, there is no need to loop over $\beta$ in this step. \end{itemize} Since the cost of the last item dominates, \textbf{the computational cost scales as $O(SN^2)$}.
 For storage cost, ModProp stores $e_{pq,t-S}, \dots e_{pq,t}$ for every $(pq)$, leading to \textbf{a storage cost of $O(SN^2)$}.